dawonko/dawonko.github.io/_posts/projects/2020-01-09-Kakaotracker.md

     url: "/assets/images/projects/yellowpineapple/mobile.jpg"
     alt: "Yellow Pineapple website on a mobile device"
 ---
-<p>Consumer will trust products more by tracking the process of products getting to the consumer including seafood, and meat from where it was produced. </p>
+<p>It trakcs the whole record of how a product came to our table.
+Consumer will trust products more by seeing who harvestd it or caught it, who distributed, or even who delivered the product.
+Also, this data is encrypted by Blockchain, it is reliable to believe and also it could have another version for B2B, for SCM.</p>
-<br><br> This is also a project that was suggested for Kakao's future blueprint & service, it got excellent results which was ranked top 0.005% out of 10,000+ participants.
+<br><br> Healthy Tracker whas also submitted together with Healthy Walker to Kakao for one of their pre-assignment to join.
+This was a part of their future blueprint, and it got excellent result which was racnked top 0.005% out of 10,000+ applicants.